mcameriere/android-repository-using-retrofit2/README.md

 # android-repository-using-retrofit2
 Repository using Retrofit2

-## Add Library Dependencies to 'app' module
+## Add Library Dependencies for Retrofit

     dependencies {
         ...